Simre1/neonote/Readme.md

 ### Binary files

-You can find builds for linux x86 in the (https://github.com/Simre1/neonote/releases)[releases section].
+You can find builds for linux x86 in the [releases section](https://github.com/Simre1/neonote/releases).

 ### Build from source